Reliable Assisted Living Injury Lawyers in Chicago, IL

-Assisted living facilities in Chicago are governed by the Assisted Living and Shared Housing Act.
+These facilities in Chicago are governed by the Assisted Living and Shared Housing Act.
 There are specific obligations and limitations on how the facility should be ran and maintained.
-This is important because when our loved ones are in an assisted living facility in Chicago, we want them to be safe and well cared for.
+This is important because when our loved ones are in a facility in Chicago, we want them to be safe and well cared for.
 With that being said, it’s unfortunate when accidents happen.
-It’s also unfortunate because many injuries sustained by residents of an assisted living facility look as if they are caused by an accident.
+It’s also unfortunate because many injuries sustained by residents of a facility look as if they are caused by an accident.

 If your loved one is a resident in an assisted living facility in Chicago and was involved in an accident, you should contact Malman Law for a free case evaluation.
-Our team is passionate about protecting residents in assisted living facilities.
+Our team is passionate about protecting residents.
 Our evaluation team includes a Registered Nurse with more than 30 years of experience.
 Call or contact us to schedule your free consultation.

 What are the common types of abuse that occur in assisted living facilities?

 When our loved ones become residents of an assisted nursing facility, we want nothing but the best for them.
-Yet, often when our loved ones are being abused in the assisted living facility, they may be hesitant to tell you what’s going on.
+Yet, often when our loved ones are being abused, they may be hesitant to tell you what’s going on.
 The most common forms of abuse that occurs in assisted living facilities include:

 - Physical abuse.
 If you notice bruises, cuts, broken bones, or other marks on your loved one, you should watch for signs of physical abuse.
 You may also hear rumors from other residents or their family members.
 Physical abuse includes the use of excessive restraints and stopping the resident from eating or drinking.

 - Sexual abuse.
 Sexual abuse is defined as non-consensual sexual contact with an assisted living resident.
 Sexual harassment is another common form of abuse.
 Both may be caused by other residents or employees.